dhes/ColonoscopyPolyp/input/pagecontent/index.md

 - cpDysplasia
 - cpNoMalignantNeoplasm

-Each of these Profiles are constrained by their Categories and CodeableConcepts You can example the details in the Artifacts Summary provided with this implementation guide.
+Each of these Profiles are constrained by their Categories and CodeableConcepts.
+You can example the details in the Artifacts Summary provided with this implementation guide.

 The overall structure of the report is: